NathanForgille/JSQuiz/README.md

-# JSQuiz
+## JSQuiz

-This is a quiz application ran in the browser.
-The quiz was developed to test the users knowledge of JavaScript, as well as my own understanding of the language.
+- This is a quiz application ran in the browser.
+The quiz was developed to minimally test the users knowledge of JavaScript.

+## Installation
+- Nothing is required of the User

 ## Usage
 - The user should land on a page to start the quiz (HTML)